Division of Brand

-The Division of Brand is an Australian electoral division in Perth, Western Australia.
+The Division of Brand is an Australian electoral division in the southern outskirts of Perth, Western Australia.
 Brand was first created in 1984 and is named after Sir David Brand, Premier of Western Australia 1959-71.
 Brand governed Western Australia at a time when the state was developing its new mining and industrial base.

 According to the 2006 census, Brand is the electorate with the lowest proportion (12.6%) of residents with a university qualification.

 The current MP is Madeleine King, a member of the Australian Labor Party.
 She was first elected in 2016.
 Brand has remained a Labor stronghold since its inception, having never supported the Coalition.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.